Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 Because soundtrack ballads were a major business in 1990, and this one was almost unfairly good.
 “It Must Have Been Love” has the widescreen emotional pull of a movie song, but it also works perfectly on its own: huge chorus, ache in the vocal, and production that sounds polished without sanding off the pain.
 Roxette knew how to make melancholy feel massive.

 The song also benefitted from immaculate timing.
 Pretty Woman gave it a huge cultural runway, but the reason it lasted is simpler: the chorus detonates every single time.
-It’s dramatic, but not clumsy.
-Sad, but not inert.
-Big, but never bloated.
-That’s why it crossed so effortlessly.
 It could live in pop radio, adult contemporary rotation, movie marketing, and private little heartbreak universes all at once.

 Gen X Rewind